celery/celery/docs/userguide/canvas.rst

 .. versionadded:: 3.0

-Tasks can be linked together, which in practice means adding a callback task:
+Tasks can be linked together: the linked task is called when the task returns successfully:

 .. code-block:: pycon